mrbarde/lori-bites/README.md

 =========================

 Official ReactJS extras for [Lori](https://github.com/mrbarde/lori) framework.
-Although this library was made with Lori in mind, it still is flexible enough to apply its features on any reactjs application.
+Although this library was made with Lori in mind, it still is flexible enough for you to use its features on any ReactJs application.

 ## Installation